 Be Open to New Friends

-It was Amsterdam holiday when we held our first congregation meeting.
+It was Amsterdam holiday on the Amsterdam bezienswaardigheden de wallen when we held our first congregation meeting.
 I was apprehensive at first because the room was filled with strangers.
 I was hesitant to talk to anybody.
 Our pastor said that it was completely normal to feel that way.
 He reminded me why we were on that trip, to share the gospel of God.
 Even I'm uncomfortable, I tried talking to everyone.
 The more I open myself to possible new friends, the more blissful it become.

 Every Church Community is Different

 It's really hard not to compare one community church to another.
 You will miss your friends, your pastors, and even the ways of your previous congregation.
 It happened to me.
 This trip made me homesick knowing that I will have to stay here for a month.
 So, I had to ease my homesickness, I went to Amsterdam bike rental.
 I decided to take a stroll so I could get used to the city.
 The stroll helped me realized something, "I should stop comparing" and you should, too.

 The more you think about it, the more you'll become homesick.
 Seize the moment.
 Soon, you'll see that trying out a new thing - does not really matter if kode voucher promo blibli is too much of a fuss - you'll enjoy your new community.